 What Drives Us

-The evidence is clear.
-We’re experiencing a climate crisis that is disproportionately causing harm to frontline communities because of existing social inequities.
-For the city’s Southside, the root of this social vulnerability stems from a legacy of redlining, historic disinvestments, and discriminatory policies.
+The evidence is clear: we are in a climate crisis that disproportionately harms frontline communities due to longstanding social inequities.
+In South Richmond, this vulnerability is rooted in a legacy of redlining, historic disinvestment, and discriminatory policies.

 A Shorter Life Expectancy for Southside Residents

-Right now, the life expectancy of Southside residents is up to 20 years shorter compared to other areas of the city.
-This is attributed to systemic racism, a higher concentration of poverty, exposure to environmental hazards, limited health food options, and inadequate access to quality health care.
+Right now, Southside residents have a life expectancy that is up to 20 years shorter than that of residents in other parts of the city.
+This disparity is driven by systemic racism, concentrated poverty, environmental hazards, limited access to healthy food, and inadequate health care.

-Southside ReLeaf is focused on improving these social determinants of health through greening, community outreach and education, and advocacy.
-Together, we will improve health outcomes in the Southside so our communities can thrive.
+Southside ReLeaf works to improve these social determinants of health through greening, community outreach and education, and advocacy.
+Together, we can improve health outcomes in Southside, so our communities can thrive.

 How Did We Get Here?